-But if you still want to setup a separate domain to serve up cookies, here are the directions below.
+But if you still want to set up a separate domain to serve up cookies, here are the directions below.

 Fix Serve Static Content From a Cookieless Domain Warning

-There are a couple ways to fix the “serve static content from a cookieless domain” warning, such as using a CDN and also re-configuring your WordPress site.
+There are a couple of ways to fix the “serve static content from a cookieless domain” warning, such as using a CDN and also re-configuring your WordPress site.

 1. Use a CDN

 One easy way to fix this warning is to use a CDN provider that has the ability to ignore cookies as well as strip cookies which will completely prevent the client from receiving the Set-Cookie response header.
 KeyCDN is one CDN provider that does offer this feature.
-By default you can see the following two options are enabled.
+By default, you can see the following two options are enabled.
 This is an easy alternative without having to mess with moving and configuring your site to deliver static assets from a separate subdomain.

 Note: You cannot disable cookies on resources served through CloudFlare.
-CloudFlare also includes their own security cookie in your header.
+CloudFlare also includes its own security cookie in your header.
 Again these cookies are very small and the performance implications are extremely minimal.
 But if you use CloudFlare, there is no way to get around this warning.

 2. Re-Configure WordPress Site

 The second option you have is to re-configure your WordPress site to deliver the static assets from a new domain or subdomain.
 Note: If you use a top-level domain such as domain.com, then you would need to actually use a separate domain altogether.
-If you are using www.domain.com then you could simply setup a subdomain such as static.domain.com.
-In this example we will assume your website is on www.domain.com.
+If you are using www.domain.com then you could simply set up a subdomain such as static.domain.com.
+In this example, we will assume your website is on www.domain.com.